Richard Bachman: Post-outing

 In 1987, the Bachman novel The Running Man inspired the Paul Michael Glaser film of the same name.
 King insisted that his name not be on the credits, and the screen credit for the film went to Richard Bachman.

 King used the "relationship" between himself and Bachman as a concept in his 1989 book The Dark Half.
-In the novel a writer's darker pseudonym takes on a life of its own.
+In the novel, a writer's darker pseudonym takes on a life of its own.
 King dedicated The Dark Half to "the late Richard Bachman."
 Originally there were plans to make the book a collaboration between the two, although this was later scrapped.

 In 1996, Bachman's The Regulators came out, with the publishers claiming the book's manuscript was found among Bachman's leftover papers by his widow.
-It was released as a companion novel with King's Desperation; the two novels took place in different universes but featured many of the same characters.
+It was released as a companion novel to King's Desperation; the two novels took place in different universes but featured many of the same characters.
 The two book covers were designed to be placed together to form a single picture.
 In the foreword by King included with Desperation he said that there may be another Bachman novel left to be "found".

 The next Bachman book to be "discovered" was Blaze.
 Blaze was, in fact, an unpublished novel by King, written before Carrie or the creation of Richard Bachman.
-For its publication King rewrote, edited, and updated the entire text.
+For its publication, King rewrote, edited, and updated the entire text.
 It was published in 2007 under the Bachman pseudonym, with a foreword by King under his own name.

-King has taken full ownership of the Bachman name on numerous occasions, as with the republication of the first four Bachman titles as The Bachman Books: Four Early Novels by Stephen King in 1985.
+King has taken full ownership of the Bachman name on numerous occasions, as with the republication of the first four Bachman titles The Bachman Books: Four Early Novels by Stephen King in 1985.
 The introduction, titled "Why I Was Bachman", details the whole Bachman/King story.
 (In 1996, the collection was reissued with a new King essay, "The Importance of Being Bachman".)